 Adding good project coordination software to your PM toolkit can help you avoid the most common mistakes in managing multiple projects.
-Ideally, your project coordination tools will enable you to balance competing priorities and conquer multiple open projects.
+Ideally, your project coordination tools will help you in defining projects, balancing competing priorities, and conquering multiple open projects.

 In this article, you will find our best advice for project managers at any level who want to make their systems more efficient, take on more work, and deliver high-quality results across the board.
 Each tip includes a description, a suggestion for how to use Wrike, and one main takeaway you can immediately apply for better project management.
 Let’s dive right in.

 1. Improve your project coordination skills with the best software for your business.